Optimal Control Techniques for Unpiloted Aerial Vehicles (UAVs) – Online Guided Short Course (Starts 28 May 2025) 28 May - 18 June 2025 Online

 OVERVIEW

-This unique guided online course (approx. 10-hours of self-study, with weekly classes/discussions) covers the application of optimal control theory for unpiloted aerial vehicles (UAVs).
+This 14-hour self-study course discusses the application of optimal control theory for unpiloted aerial vehicles (UAVs).
 The theoretical topics introduced are: variational necessary conditions for optimal control and the Pontryagin Minimum Principle; the Legendre pseudospectral method for direct numerical trajectory optimization; the linear quadratic regulator; and optimal path search methods on graphs.
 The discussion on these theoretical topics is focused on applications, and many intricate proofs are omitted.
 UAV application examples are demonstrated, including: autopilot design, reference trajectory tracking, optimal reference trajectory generation in drift (wind) fields and threat fields.
 Examples of recent advances in the state-of-the-art are discussed, and optional self-assessment problems are also included.

 LEARNING OBJECTIVES